FaraC-scripts/Universal-Generator/README.md

-# 🌌 Universal Generator Basics 🌌
+# 🌌 Universal Generator Guide 🌌
-A guide to the basic uses and features of Universal Generator.
+A guide to the uses and features of Universal Generator.

 __Universal Generator__ is an AI Dungeon scenario that can be used to create prompts for custom scenarios, narratives, characters, and worlds.
 It can be found here: